lichtblick-suite/create-lichtblick-extension/README.md

 ## Introduction

-Lichtblick allows developers to create extensions, or custom code that is loaded and executed inside the Foxglove application.
-Extensions are authored in TypeScript using the best supported IDE for authoring Lichtblick extensions.
+Lichtblick allows developers to create extensions, or custom code that is loaded and executed inside the Lichtblick application.
+Extensions are authored in TypeScript using the "@lichtblick/suite" SDK.

 ## Creating Your First Extension